-- participating in the scientific work of the Society, including active participation in Working Groups and Commissions; - prompt payment of Membership subscription fee; - promoting ISPRS activities; - participating in the discussions of the General Assembly; - serving as a focal point for distribution of ISPRS information to their members; - submitting periodic reports and news for publication in the Society's bulletin; - stimulating the establishment of appropriate means of communication. - A Regional Member shall be a multi-national association of photogrammetry and/or remote sensing and/or spatial information science organizations established for the purpose of considering questions of common interest, promoting regional cooperation, convening regional conferences, etc. - 4.
-Sustaining Members contribute to the financial support of the Society and shall be individuals, organizations, institutions, or agencies who provide hardware, software, systems and/or services, in the fields of photogrammetry and/or remote sensing and/or spatial information, and/or who are engaged in research and/or education and training. - Honorary Members.
-In recognition of distinguished services to the ISPRS and its aims, an individual may be elected an Honorary Member of the Society.
+- participating in the scientific work of the Society, including active participation in Working Groups and Commissions; - prompt payment of Membership subscription fee; - promoting ISPRS activities; - participating in the discussions of the General Assembly; - serving as a focal point for distribution of ISPRS information to their members; - submitting periodic reports and news for publication in the Society's bulletin; - stimulating the establishment of appropriate means of communication. - 3.
+A Regional Member shall be a multi-national association of photogrammetry and/or remote sensing and/or spatial information science organizations established for the purpose of considering questions of common interest, promoting regional cooperation, convening regional conferences, etc. - 4.
+Sustaining Members contribute to the financial support of the Society and shall be individuals, organizations, institutions, or agencies who provide hardware, software, systems and/or services, in the fields of photogrammetry and/or remote sensing and/or spatial information, and/or who are engaged in research and/or education and training. - 5.
+Honorary Members.
+In recognition of distinguished services to the ISPRS and its aims, an individual may be elected an Honorary Member of the Society. - 6.
+Fellows.
+In recognition of sustained, excellent service to the ISPRS and its aims, an individual may be elected as a Fellow of the Society.